How To Push During Labor: Push Baby Out This Way!

 What is the hardest part of pushing a baby out?

-I think you will find that is stage 2 of labour - Transition.
+I think you will find that is stage 2 of labor - Transition.
 Contractions are one on top of the other as your cervix dilates to 10 centimetres.

 What hurts more contractions or pushing?